Anish-Sethi-12122/Password-Manager/README.md

 **Getting Started**
 Install dependencies:
-Copy-paste the following command to your terminal and click enter _pip install rich pyperclip pwinput argon2-cffi cryptography_
+Copy-paste the following command to your terminal and click enter -- "_pip install rich pyperclip pwinput argon2-cffi cryptography_"

 **Run the application:**

-Copy-paste the following command to your terminal and click enter _python Main.py_
+Copy-paste the following command to your terminal and click enter -- "_python Main.py_"

 **How It Works**